doitian/asset_prefix_test/README.md

 ### Purpose ###

-The purpose of this app is to look for a bug with asset prefix killing session variables.
+The purpose of this app is to demonstrate a bug with Rails config.assets.prefix causing the session to become un-responsive.

 ### Install ###